Avaiga/taipy-getting-started-gui/step_07/ReadMe.md

 ## Back to the code

-In our application, the first page (named _page_) contains the previous Markdown.
+The Markdown created in our previous steps will be the first page (named _page_) of the application.

 ![Previous Markdown](first_markdown.png){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }